Upper Sandusky Community Library Information Architecture Redesign

 - How to find books

-Content, Labeling, & Taxonomy
+Content, Labeling, and Taxonomy

 Personas were created based on the research findings in order to guide the content inventory and creation of a sitemap.
 I matched personas with the most common user tasks and assigned priority to design the IA based on highest to lowest priority.